madeleineforbes/gwenbell.com/thework.md

 May _Presence_ help you as you learn to cultivate yours.

+_Presence_ includes a PDF of Digital Warriorship I, Digital Warriorship II, Reverb and the Attention Detox, for $97.

 <a href="http://gwenbell.fetchapp.com/sell/opaichee/ppc"><button style="font-size: 1.2em; font-weight: normal;">Buy Now | $97</button></a>

-When you buy, you get all of this as a single package.

 <hr />

-In Japan, whether or not someone does business with you is based on the first impression they get.
+In Japan, whether or not someone does business with you is based on their first impression.
 They do a presence check.

-When I started giving public talks in 2008, I asked rooms full of tech-savvy listeners to power down their iPhones, or at least put them away.

 In yoga class this week in New York, the teacher instructed his students: take your phones off your mats, put them in your bags, unless you can justify them to me.
 Nobody even _attempted_ to justify their phone.
-But.
-Why don't we make that same choice daily?
-What's with that tiny box?
+If we can't justify it, why don't we make that same choice daily?

-In _Presence_ I take you through everything: _Digital Warriorship_, when I still struggled with digital distraction.
+In _Presence_ you travel through everything: _Digital Warriorship_, when I still struggled with digital distraction.
 To the second version, which takes you a step further into your own attention detox and digital sabbatical.
 You'll learn ways to choose where you place your attention and how to make healthier choices. _Reverb_ shows you what to do with that presence now that you've cultivated it. _Reverb_ helps you get how to be in alignment with your message so you can share it.
 So your message _travels_ without you.

 Money.
 Can't take that with you when you die.